akisaarinen/smartdiet/README.md

 Running the constraint analysis tool
 ------------------------------------

-Run the analysis with <code>java -jar powerprofiler.jar --java-all</code>, for
+Run the analysis with <code>java -jar smartdiet.jar --java-all</code>, for
 more information about flags, run the jar without arguments and check the help.
 You can e.g. use <code>--csv</code> to output in CSV format.